ollieb578/misinfoDetection/README.md

 Given how noisy tweet data is, implementing any kind of automated fact-checking is very difficult.
 A better solution might use a different model (one trained on tweet inference), different datasets (knowledge bases constructed from vetted tweets), or a different approach entirely.

+The definitive version of the source code, along with the test scripts were lost on a trial Google Cloud instance.
+The source code provided here is the development version, before cloud deployment.